 Youth at the Carrizo Springs ICF receive educational services as part of their daily structure, but do not attend local public schools.
 Each youth receives a General Assessment Test to evaluate proper academic placement.
 The evaluation focuses on three major fields: Spanish, English, and Mathematics.

-While youth attend class in a physical classroom, for the time being, teachers are providing live, virtual instruction – like many schools during the COVID-19 pandemic.
+Teachers are providing live, virtual instruction – like many schools during the COVID-19 pandemic.
 Youth are engaged and communicate directly with their teachers and teacher aides, providing one-on-one assistance as needed.
-An on-site certified principal conducts classroom rounds to ensure successful delivery of services and overall compliance.
+An on-site certified principal conducts - regular checks to ensure successful delivery of services and overall compliance.
 Each certified teacher is bilingual in English and Spanish, holds a bachelor’s degree, and has a clean criminal background check.

 UC Security at Carrizo Springs ICF: